acrcloud/acrcloud_sdk_python/README.md

 ### Other platform

-You can run **python -m pip install git+https://github.com/acrcloud/acrcloud_sdk_python** or go to sub dir, and run"sudo python setup.py install"
+You can run **python -m pip install git+https://github.com/acrcloud/acrcloud_sdk_python** or go to sub dir, and run"sudo python setup.py install".

 ## Windows Runtime Library
 **If you run the SDK on Windows, you must install this library.**<br>